HeavenDuke/hshare/README.md

 ## Demo

-Here is a demo of the default platforms:
+Here is a demo of the our plugin:

 ![demo picture](http://ohtikzqed.bkt.clouddn.com/QQ%E5%9B%BE%E7%89%8720170121223132.jpg)